-Psychotherapist and relationship guru Esther Perel is on a mission to change the way we look at intimacy.
+Psychotherapist and relationship expert Esther Perel is on a mission to change the way we look at intimacy.
 According to the State of Affairs author, being in love—as wonderful and fulfilling as it is—can come with an unwanted side effect of immense pressure.

 Curious about what she means—and how to experience all the feels with less of that pressure?
 Keep reading for three tips of modern relationship advice, straight from Perel herself.

 Check out 3 pearls of modern relationship wisdom from rock star psychotherapist Esther Perel.

 In relationships from yesteryear, so much was dictated by rules and societal norms, whether religious, based on social hierarchy, or something else.
 While some people totally still adhere to traditional customs, modern romance tends to skew more unclear when it comes to decisions big and small—like who will be the family breadwinner or who will plan the dates.
 And, as anyone who’s logged on to Asos “just to peruse” knows, the power of choice can sometimes present its own issues.
 So how do you maintain a healthy relationship with all that freedom?
 Face it head on, according to Perel.

 “All these big decisions that have burdened the selves like never before—we have to figure it all out.
 And because of that, conversations have become the heart of relationships,” she said.
 “We have to talk about stuff that we’ve never talked about, that we don’t know how to talk about, that we don’t have the vocabulary to talk about, and most of the time have never said it to ourselves.”